keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 ----

-I love the power of the command line, but not the awkwardness of shell scripting languages.
-Sure, there's a lot that can be done with them, but it doesn't take long before I get frustrated with their bluntness and verbosity.
+Shell scripting is great for simple tasks but for anything nontrivial it can easily get cryptic and awkward (pun intended!).

 Often, I solve this problem by writing a Ruby script instead.
-Ruby gives me fine grained control in a "real" programming language with which I am comfortable.
+Ruby gives me fine grained control in a language that is all about clarity, conciseness, and expressiveness.

-However, when there are multiple OS commands to be called, then Ruby can be awkward too.
+Unfortunately, when there are multiple OS commands to be called, then Ruby can be awkward too.

 ### Using the Ruby Interpreter on the Command Line